 Adding a heat pump to the installation will allow for more energy to be extracted from the water.
 A heat pump can be used to increase the temperature of the produced water or further decrease the temperature of the injection water.
-In practice the heat pump set-up will be highly variable depending on the temperature and flow rate of the produced water and of the water needed in the heating process.
-For the heat pump scenario we used a generalized approach which lowers the return (injection) temperature from 30°C to 20°C with a fixed coefficient of performance of 5.
-The initial costs are assumed to be 200 €/kW and the annual operational cost to be 20 €/kW.
+In practice the heat pump set-up will be highly variable depending on the temperature and flow rate of the produced water, and of the water needed in the heating process.
+For the heat pump scenario we used a generalized approach which lowers the return (injection) temperature from 30° C to 20° C with a fixed coefficient of performance of 5.
+The costs are dependent on the heat pump power, the initial costs are assumed to be 200 e/kW and the annual operational cost to be 20 e/kW.
 The electrical energy (to drive to heat pump) added to the water is excluded from the calculated power of the doublet, since this (grey) energy is not covered by the SDE+ subsidy.
-This energy is given a value of 2 €ct/kWh in the unit technical cost calculation, which is approximately the current heating cost using hydrocarbons.
+This energy is given a value of 2 ect/kW in the unit technical cost calculation, which is approximately the current heating cost using hydrocarbons.

-2.6 'White spots' maps
+2.5 'White spots' maps

-When the predicted geothermal energy potential is low it can have two reasons: the potential is proven to be poor, or there is a lack of subsurface data.
-In the latter case an exploration campaign could improve the potential.
-To distinguish between these two classes, i.e. to identify possible upside areas, the white spots maps were generated.
+A low geothermal energy potential can have two different causes: there are proven unfavorable subsurface conditions, or there is a lack of subsurface data.
+In the latter case the uncertainty is large, leading to a low P90 value of the calculated potential.
+In this case an exploration campaign could improve the potential.
+To distinguish between these two classes, i.e. to identify possible upside areas, 'white spots' maps were generated.